-Bob Dylan is a wonderful music talent from United States where he was born in 1941.
+Bob Dylan is a great music talent from United States where he was born in 1941.

 More about Bob Dylan